Holborn and St Pancras: Current

-The contents reflect the local government boundary review for Camden which came into effect in May 2022.
-In order to bring the electorate within the permitted electoral range, the Highgate and Gospel Oak wards were transferred to the re-established constituency of Hampstead and Highgate.

 Members of Parliament

-Keir Starmer has represented the constituency since 2015.
+Keir Starmer represented the constituency from 2015 until his resignation in 2026.

 The seat was held from 1983 to 2015 by Frank Dobson of the Labour Party, who had been elected in 1979 to the predecessor seat of Holborn & St Pancras South.
 Dobson was the longest-serving Labour MP in London until he stood down in 2015.
 The constituency has been represented by Keir Starmer since the 2015 general election.
-Starmer has served as Leader of the Labour Party (consequently Leader of the Opposition until his 2024 election victory) since April 2020 and the Prime Minister since July 2024.
+Starmer served as Leader of the Labour Party (consequently Leader of the Opposition until his 2024 election victory) from April 2020 to July 2026, and the Prime Minister from July 2024 to July 2026.